 Mutual fund fraud can rob you of thousands or millions of dollars, seriously affecting your investment portfolio.
 If mutual funds are your primary tool for saving for retirement, a fraudulent broker might cause you to work longer and not have as much money to use later in life.

 Additionally, overcharging mutual fund fees steals wealth from future generations of your family.
 The best way to recover your losses when you suspect mutual fund fraud is to contact an experienced attorney.
 Not only will your broker take your claim seriously, but a lawyer can help you file the relevant complaints with FINRA and the SEC, to ensure that fraudsters are reprimanded and pay restitution.

 The skilled legal team at Price Armstrong has experience helping victims of securities fraud, including mutual fund fraud, recover millions of dollars in loss.
 They remain dedicated to protecting investors and providing exceptional client service as they diligently pursue the best outcome for their client’s cases.
 If you have been a victim or mutual fund fraud, or you suspect investment fraud, contact the experienced mutual fund fraud attorneys at Price Armstrong at (205) 208-9588 for a free consultation to discuss the details of your case.

 CONTACT US FOR A FREE CASE EVALUATION

 If you have suffered financially because of mutual fund fraud, contact the attorneys at Price Armstrong.
 We can help you seek justice and protect your rights throughout the process.
+We represent clients nationwide with offices in Birmingham, AL, Tallahassee, FL and Albany, GA.
 Call us today at (205) 208-9588 for a free initial consultation and review of your case.
 Let us fight for you – call now!